trema/GEC13/hello_switch/hello_switch.md

 	# or
 	vswitch { datapath_id "0xabc" }

-* Launches a software switch that establishes connection with the controller
+* Launches a software switch establishing connection with the controller
 * Trema is a <b>full-stack</b> framework.
 A single laptop is all that is needed, no physical switches!